OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 After we've identified that a HTTP operation is slow, there are two simple tools that can help us in understanding why:

-- `SLF4J Profiler`_: useful to print latency meassurements to our log.
-It's cheap and a bit dirty, though highly-effective and it works in remote production environments in real-world scenarios.
+- `SLF4J Profiler`_: useful in printing latency meassurements to our log.
+It's cheap and a bit inaccurate, though quite effective and it works in all production environments.
 - `VisualVM`_: perhaps the most well known Java profiling tool can give great information about what the code is doing, however since it needs to connect directly to the JVM running that Service's code, it's better suited for local development environments rather than debugging